SebsnT/path-fighter/README.md

 ## Donations

-If you like my work, support me with a small donation on my "buy me a coffee".
+If you like my work, support me with a small donation on my "Buy me a coffee".
 Coffee is the energy on which this project is build upon :)

 <a href="https://www.buymeacoffee.com/SebsnT" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-yellow.png" alt="Buy Me A Coffee" width=250px/></a>